Aquafina-water-bottle/jp-mining-note/docs/docs/building.md

 # Common Errors
-TODO fill out as people start working with this note
+(TODO) Fill this out as people start working with this note